VoigtSebastian/rust-auth-service/README.md

 This time, you can tell your browser that you know what you are doing (if you do so) and enter the website.
 In general, the [security section](#security) should be considered when working with this project.

+By running `cargo bench --workspace` you can execute the benchmarks that are used to check for timing attacks.

 ### For the lazy ones

 1. `./automation.sh container start`